Kazii78/Kazii-Smart-Bats/READMES/README - v0.0.2.md

 Bats have the ability to swarm you in a group, and they will bite and poison you at it.
 The maximum amount of bats that can attack you during swarming is five.
-A Leader ignores the maximum limit of swarming bats.

-### ⚠️ Rogue Bats
-- Hit damages increases to four health points
-- Blinding increases to 20%

-Rogues are formed from Followers, when a Follower loses its Leader, it has a 20% chance of becoming a Rogue.
-A Rogue acts like all other bats, but refuses to participate in Formations.

-However, if the Follower gets tired of following Leaders, it will always have a 1% chance of becoming a Rogue and leaving the group.

 ### 🪶 Fears
 - End Crystals (avoids)
 - Activated TNTs (avoids)
 - TNT Minecarts (avoids)
-- Small Fireballs (avoids)
 - Fireballs (avoids)
-- Held; Dropped Fire Charges (avoids)
+- Held; Dropped Fire Charges (avoids, if held: stops attacking)
-- Held; Dropped Flint and Steel (avoids)
+- Held; Dropped Flint and Steel (avoids, if held: stops attacking)
-- Held; Dropped Gunpowder (avoids)
+- Held; Dropped Gunpowder (avoids, if held: stops attacking)
-- Held; Dropped Lava Bucket (avoids)
+- Held; Dropped Lava Bucket (avoids, if held: stops attacking)
 - Creepers & Wardens (avoids)
 - Thrown Tridents (avoids, triggers aggression)
 - Thrown Eggs (avoids)